Subscribe to our blog to get articles delivered directly to your inbox

 orchid-blooms

-We want to make sure all of our growing orchids have a consistent size, appearance, quality and health no matter where you buy them.
-That’s why we put our orchids through a series of trials.
+We want to make sure all our growing orchids have a consistent size, appearance, quality and health no matter where you buy them.
+That’s why we put our orchids through a series of trials during their growth.
 That includes testing the pH levels of the soil, evaluating different potting media and examining color consistency.

 Lavender Watercolor Orchid Lifestyle